DataCanvasIO/HyperGBM/docs/en_US/source/example_customize.md

-If you want to use searchable parameters, we recommend defining a subclass of `GeneralSearchSpaceGenerator`.
+If you want to use searchable parameters, we recommend doing this by defining a subclass of `GeneralSearchSpaceGenerator`.
 For example, if we want the algorithm to search among 3 choices of the `max_depth` for `xgboost`:

 ```python
 from hypergbm import make_experiment